Hi, I'm Travis Jamison, founder of Smash.vc

 VC doesn’t align with how my brain works, and also I’m still not convinced that it’s a good investment overall, especially once you consider the downsides and required luck-factor.

-Public equities have their appeal, but shoving my head in financials all day and being so far removed from the business just doesn’t tick the “winning at life” box for me.
-Also, what are the chances I could even beat the returns of an index fund? (slim)
+Stocks – Public equities certainly have their appeal, but shoving my head in financials all day and being so far removed from the business doesn’t tick the “winning at life” box for me.
+Also, what are the chances I could even beat the returns of an index fund? (slim to none)

 Travis is the worst manager ever in the whole wide world